PDAL/PDAL/doc/stages/filters.hexbin.rst

 Options
 -------

-x_dim
-  The name of the dimension to use as the X coordinate in the cropping process.
-[Default: **X**]

-y_dim
-  The name of the dimension to use as the Y coordinate in the cropping process.
-[Default: **Y**]

 edge_size
   If not set, the hexbin filter will estimate a hex size based on a sample of the data.
 If set, hexbin will use the provided size in constructing the hexbins to test.

 sample_size
   How many points to sample when automatically calculating the edge size?
 [Default: **5000**]